How much do you charge?

 What is your cancellation policy?

 You can view our cancellation policy on our Rates and Services page.
-In general, we request 24hrs notice for a cancellation so that someone in need can use the appointment time.
-If less than 24hrs notice is given, then a 50% cancellation fee may be charged.
-In the event of financial difficulty or unforeseen circumstances, this fee may be waived at the discretion of your counsellor.
+In general, we request 24 hours' notice for a cancellation so that someone in need can use the appointment time.
+Cancellations occurring under 24 hours will incur a cancellation fee.

 Why can't I see a particular counsellor?